shidel/FDI/README.md

   * All Virtual Machines
   * Nearly any computer with a CD-ROM.
 * Separate Hard Disk
   * Any computer or machine that supports FreeDOS.

-(Copy all files and directories from one of the USB sticks to the root directory of the spare hard disk drive.)
+To use the "Separate Hard Disk" method.
+You must copy all files and directories from one of the USB sticks to the root directory of the spare hard disk drive.
+If performing this from DOS, you can use xcopy with the /e switch.

 A special note for DOSBox users.
 FDI can install to DOSBox using the "Separate Hard Disk" method.
 This assumes you have already setup a drive C: and know